szhu57/monash-hotelbooking-socket/README.md

 +  Book a room at a hotel.
 Completing the booking request should include the user submitting the following information: check-in date, check-out date, guest’s name, contact (phone or e-mail address), and credit card number.
 You should decide on appropriate valid values.

-+ a typical 3-tier system with presentation, logic and database handled separately.(along with HOOP protocol), the Database which i used id MySql.
++ A typical 3-tier system with presentation, logic and database handled separately.(along with HOOP protocol), the Database which i used id MySql.

 ## System Architecture

 ![architecture](/images/architecture.png)
-if you want to know more, please refer to the [documentation](http://github.com/szhu57/monash-hotelbooking-socket/documetation.pdf)
+if you want to know more, please refer to the [documentation](/documetation.pdf)

 ##About athor
 + Name: Shuai ZHU